 Eyelashes—like patience—are not something I was born possessing in excess.
 And sadly, I’m not one of those people who magically develops thicker lashes and brows as they age, which means that I’ve pretty much had to resign myself to a life of tiny, practically invisible lashes barely long enough to push a mascara wand through.
 (I recently started using Latisse in hopes of a magical cure, but I forgot about the whole no-patience thing and the fact Asian lashes tend to escape the reaches of Latisse’s powers.
 The universe is against me.)

-Like a druggie looking for her next high, I will try pretty much any lash product that comes my way, and I’ve learned through trial and error that mascara wands with fat, bristly brushes tend to do the most for my humble little lashes—but even then, I’m never satisfied.
+Like a moth to a flame, I will try pretty much any lash product that comes my way, and I’ve learned through trial and error that mascara wands with fat, bristly brushes tend to do the most for my humble little lashes—but even then, I’m never satisfied.
 I’ll curl my lashes in the morning, immediately swipe on a coat (or two… okay, fine, three) of mascara and be somewhat satisfied with the result.
 But by midday, any hint of earlier curl will be gone and my lashes will once again be in their sad, stick-straight, droopy state.

 Now, my only experience with lash primers is a vague memory of some drugstore mascara every girl in my high school had that contained a white lash primer on one end and a volumizing mascara on the other.
 I remember borrowing it from my friend and feeling like the primer portion did absolutely nothing, so I dismissed lash primers for the rest of my adult years.